Initial Semantics for Reduction Rules: Relative monads and modules thereon

 Given a monad $P$ on $F:\C\to\D$, the notion of \emph{module over $P$} generalizes the notion of monadic substitution:

-\begin{definition}[Module over a Relative Monad] Let $P\colon\C\stackrel{F}{\to}\D$ be a relative monad and let $\E$ be a category.
-A \emph{module $M$ over $P$ with codomain $\E$} is given by \begin{packitem} \item a map $M: \C \to \E$ on the objects of the categories involved and \item for all objects $c,d$ of $\C$, a map
+\begin{defi}[Module over a relative monad] Let $P\colon\C\stackrel{F}{\to}\D$ be a relative monad and let $\E$ be a category.
+A \emph{module $M$ over $P$ with codomain $\E$} is given by \begin{itemize} \item a map $M: \C \to \E$ on the objects of the categories involved and \item for all objects $c,d$ of $\C$, a map

-\end{packitem} such that the following diagrams commute for all suitable morphisms $f$ and $g$:
+\end{itemize} such that the following diagrams commute for all suitable morphisms $f$ and $g$: